 What are the dangers of pacifier use?

 Pacifiers present relatively few risks to babies.
-Some research has pointed to a link between pacifier use and middle ear infections, but since these infections rarely affect younger babies, a simple measure of defense is curtailing Baby’s pacifier use by his half-birthday.
-Pacifiers may also affect Baby’s oral health (especially prolonged use), and cause misalignment of his teeth and jaw.
+Some research has pointed to a link between pacifier use and middle ear infections, but since these infections rarely affect younger babies, a simple measure of defense is curtailing Baby’s pacifier use by their half-birthday.
+Pacifiers may also affect Baby’s oral health (especially prolonged use), and cause misalignment of their teeth and jaw.
 And contrary to some old beliefs, it is a bad idea to dip a pacifier in sugar water, particularly once Baby has teeth, as this could lead to tooth decay.
 Your doctor may suggest allowing Baby to get the hang of breastfeeding before trying a pacifier, since sucking on a pacifier is a slightly different physical action than suckling on a breast.
 In order for the placebo to work, Baby will have to feel familiar with the real thing.

 Pacifiers should be kept clean to reduce the spread of germs, and one-piece pacifiers, instead of pacifier that can be broken into two pieces for cleaning or storage, are considered to be safer, since they do not present a risk of choking.